NLPatVCU/medaCy/examples/guide/utilizing_vagrant.md

 ### Vagrant up

+This step includes downloading an Ubuntu operating system and should be performed with a strong internet connection for fastest results.

 From the command line, navigate to the directory containing your clone of medaCy, and run this command:

 ```bash
 $ vagrant up
 ```

-This command will "turn on" your new medaCy VM.
+This command will create your new medaCy VM using the specifications in the Vagrantfile.
 You will be using this command every time you want to start up your VM, but since this is its first activation, it will take a while.
-While you wait, the operating system for the medaCy VM (Ubuntu), Python 3, and medaCy and all its dependencies are being installed.
+While you wait, the operating system for the medaCy VM (Ubuntu), Python 3, and medaCy and all its dependencies are being downloaded and installed.
 Once these downloads complete, you won't have to wait for them every time you run `vagrant up`.

 ### Let's take a look